Blaine Robison, M.A.

 Sources: Bibliographic data for sources cited may be found at the end of the article.
 Works by early church fathers are available online at Christian Classics Ethereal Library and Early Christian Writings.

-Terminology: In order to emphasize the Hebraic and Jewish nature of Scripture and its central figure I use the terms Tanakh (Old Testament), Torah (Law), Besekh (New Testament), Yeshua (Jesus), and Messiah (Christ).
+Special Terms: In order to emphasize the Hebraic and Jewish nature of Scripture and its central figure I use the terms Tanakh (Old Testament), Torah (Law), Besekh (New Testament), Yeshua (Jesus), and Messiah (Christ).

-Grammar: Unless otherwise indicated the meaning of Greek words is from W. Bauer, W.F.
+Syntax: Unless otherwise indicated the meaning of Greek words is from W. Bauer, W.F.
 Arndt and F.W.
 Gingrich, A Greek-English Lexicon of the New Testament and Other Early Christian Literature (1957).

 Perhaps the most discussed issue in eschatology, or the doctrine of last things, is the timing of the Second Coming.
 Of the three millenarian positions, the premillenarians perhaps engage in the most discussion regarding the Second Coming as it relates to its major two elements, the rapture of God's people and the revelation of Yeshua in His glory.
 The rapture refers to the event in which Yeshua (Jesus) gathers and resurrects his followers from heaven and earth.
 The revelation of Yeshua refers to His coming on the clouds as King to punish the wicked and establish His reign on the earth.
 Premillenarians do not agree about the timing of the rapture and on this issue four distinct positions have developed.